Poneystudio/LD38/README.md

-Ludum Dare 38 : Small World
+##Ludum Dare 38 : Small World

 This project was made in (less) than 48 hours during the 15th anniversary of Ludum Dare, in april 2017.

-It was actually made in less than 24 hours, as I had started some crazy first project that had to be ditched because I could not make it playable on time :(
+It was actually made in less than 24 hours, as I first started some crazy first project that had to be ditched because I could not make it playable on time :(